jgm/texmath/README.markdown

 Authors
 =======

-John MacFarlane wrote the original TeX reader, MathML writer, and OMML writer.
+John MacFarlane wrote the original TeX reader, MathML writer, Eq writer, and OMML writer.
 Matthew Pickering contributed the MathML reader, the TeX writer, and many of the auxiliary modules.
 Jesse Rosenthal contributed the OMML reader.
 Thanks also to John Lenz for many contributions.